ecbme4040/e4040-2022fall-assign0-xs2484/README.md

 TODO Students should execute the Assignment0 as soon as possible in Google colab, before the add/drop date.

-TODO Students who are formally registered into this class after the end of the add/drop period, the assignment requires that students (for the second time, after Colab) complete the tasks from this Jupyter Notebook while running it on the **Google Cloud (GCP) custom image** (not Colab, Colab is only a temporary execution method).
+TODO For students who are formally registered into this class after the end of the add/drop period, the assignment requires that students (for the second time, afterColab) complete the tasks from this Jupyter Notebook while running it on the **Google Cloud (GCP) custom image** (not Colab, Colab is only a temporary execution method).

 # Detailed instructions how to submit the solution to this assignment/homework, after add/drop, for fully registered students:
 1. The assignment will be distributed (for the second time, after add/drop) as a Github classroom assignment - as a special repository accessed through a link
-2. Student's copy of the assignment gets created automatically (as a personal repo) with a special name - students have to rename per instructions below
+2. Student's copy of the assignment gets created automatically with a special name - students have to rename per instructions below
 3. The solution to the assignment has to be submitted inside that repository as a "solved" Jupyter Notebook
 4. Three files/screenshots need to be uploaded into the directory "figures" which prove that the assignment has been done in the cloud